Polish spaces for countable and separable structures through quotient encodings: C* -algebras: decomposition, approximation, and regularity

 then there exists a system of matrix units $(e_{ij})_{i,j\le d}\subseteq B$ such that $\max_{i,j}\|e_{ij}-x_{ij}\|<\varepsilon$.
 In particular, the $C^*$-subalgebra generated by $(e_{ij})$ is (unitally) isomorphic to~$M_d$. \end{lemma}

 \begin{proof} This is a standard perturbation/semiprojectivity fact for finite-dimensional $C^*$-algebras; see~\cite{Loring}. \end{proof}

-\begin{remark}[Stable relations and the dense-set paradigm] Several arguments below (for AF, QD, MF, and related approximation properties, as well as for the $K_0$ coding in Section~\ref{sec:K0}) involve quantification over the countable dense $*$-subalgebra~$D^A$ using exact equalities such as $\Phi(K,\cdot)=0$ to assert that certain quotient elements are projections, matrix units, or unitaries.
+\begin{remark} Several arguments below (for AF, QD, MF, and related approximation properties, as well as for the $K_0$ coding in Section~\ref{sec:K0}) involve quantification over the countable dense $*$-subalgebra~$D^A$ using exact equalities such as $\Phi(K,\cdot)=0$ to assert that certain quotient elements are projections, matrix units, or unitaries.
 Such exact witnesses need not belong to~$D^A$.

 The resolution is standard: one replaces exact relations by \emph{approximate} ones (expressed by strict inequalities $\Phi(K,\cdot)<\delta$ on elements of $D^A$) and appeals to perturbation stability (Lemma~\ref{lem:stable-fd} and its generalisations) to promote approximate witnesses to genuine ones in the quotient.
 Since strict inequalities are open predicates, the quantifier-complexity analysis is unchanged. \end{remark}